HBCSD Corruption

 COMPETING INFORMATION:

-1. According HBCSD attorney Terry Tao slide presentation at the May 31, 2016 Joint City and HBCSD meeting (time stamp 02:13:23), the CDE Title 5 requirement for NEW campuses street vehicle emission is less than 100,000 vehicles average daily traffic.
-The average daily traffic on PCH at Pier was 50,000 vehicles in 2016. (https://dot.ca.gov/programs/traffic-operations/census/traffic-volumes/2017/route-1)
+1. According HBCSD attorney Terry Tao's slide presentation (i.e. An hour of curated misinformation and misleading information one week before the bond vote.) at the May 31, 2016 Joint City and HBCSD meeting (time stamp 02:13:23), the CDE Title 5 requirement for NEW campus street vehicle emission is less than 100,000 vehicles average daily traffic.
+The traffic on Pacific Coast Highway falls well below the CDE requirements for traffic.
+The average daily traffic on PCH at Pier was only 50,000 vehicles in 2016. (https://dot.ca.gov/programs/traffic-operations/census/traffic-volumes/2017/route-1) The school district knew this.

 2. There are many Hermosa families with children already living alongside Pacific Coast Highway.
 The families living near PCH do not seem to have a problem with exposing their children to the vehicle emissions produced on PCH.